ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 - [ ] Commit statements which facilitate an understanding of code history.
 - [ ] Readme.md pages with more interesting usage of markdown which tell a code narrative.

-**_This will also serve as a template for the starting readme to do list for folders under this one._**
+**_This will also serve as a template for the starting readme to do list for any new folders created under this one._**

 # I know what code smells are